Nematic, chiral and topological superconductivity in transition metal dichalcogenides: Discussion and conclusion

+Having identified the pairing symmetry for a superconducting state in tWSe$_{2}$, it is now instructive to compare our theoretical considerations to the experimental results of Wang \textit{et al}\cite{bib:Wang2020}.
+As already discussed in introduction, this experiment reported the emergence of a putative superconducting state in tWSe$_{2}$ upon doping way from a correlated insulator state at half-filling.
+In the experiment, two features pointed towards the possible emergence of superconductivity: (1) A significant reduction in resistance below approximately $3\,K$ at a twist angle of $5.1^{\circ}$, near half-filling, and under the influence of a displacement field, and (2) a flattening of the current-voltage curve below about $2\,K$ under the same conditions.
+It should be noted that the zero-resistance state observed in Ref.\cite{bib:Wang2020} ``was unstable to repeated thermal cycling".
+Further experimental study is needed to establish reproducible superconductivity in tWSe$_{2}$.

-\textit{Conclusion.} We have studied a realistic model for superconductivity in tWSe$_{2}$ based on spin-valley fluctuations.
-We have shown that the enhancement of spin-valley fluctuations at half-filling can provide a mechanism for Cooper pairing and explain the experimental observation of a candidate superconducting state \cite{bib:Wang2020}.
-Since our results are asymptotically exact for small interaction strength, we hope that our work will provide a starting point for superconductivity studies in twisted TMDs.
+In our theory work, we introduced a realistic model for superconductivity in tWSe$_{2}$ based on spin-valley fluctuations.
+We have shown that the enhancement of spin-valley fluctuations around half-filling can provide a mechanism for Cooper pairing and predicted an unconventional, two-component order parameter for superconductivity in tWSe$_{2}$, realizing either a chiral topological superconductor or a time-reversal invariant nematic superconductor.
+In future studies, it will be interesting to explore experimental signatures of the predicted two-component order parameter.

+\textit{Note added.} Very recently, a new study reported the observation of unconventional superconductivity in tWSe$_{2}$\cite{bib:Xia2024}.

 \begin{widetext}

 \onecolumngrid

 In the Supplemental Material, we provide details on the derivation of the interaction vertex, the self-consistency equation, and the Ginzburg-Landau free energy.
 We also discuss an additional effective triangular-lattice Hubbard model.